rust-lang/book/nostarch/chapter12.md

         let query = args[1].clone();
         let filename = args[2].clone();

-        let case_sensitive = env::var("CASE_INSENSITIVE").is_err();
+        let ignore_case = env::var("IGNORE_CASE").is_ok();

         Ok(Config {
             query,
             filename,
-            case_sensitive,
+            ignore_case,
         })
     }
 }
 ```

-Listing 12-23: Checking for an environment variable named `CASE_INSENSITIVE`
+Listing 12-23: Checking for any value in an environment variable named
+`IGNORE_CASE`

-Here, we create a new variable `case_sensitive`.
+Here, we create a new variable `ignore_case`.
 To set its value, we call the
-`env::var` function and pass it the name of the `CASE_INSENSITIVE` environment
+`env::var` function and pass it the name of the `IGNORE_CASE` environment
 variable.
 The `env::var` function returns a `Result` that will be the
 successful `Ok` variant that contains the value of the environment variable if
-the environment variable is set.
-It will return the `Err` variant if the
+the environment variable is set to any value.
+It will return the `Err` variant
-environment variable is not set.
+if the environment variable is not set.

-We’re using the `is_err` method on the `Result` to check whether it’s an error
+We’re using the `is_ok` method on the `Result` to check whether the environment
-and therefore unset, which means it *should* do a case-sensitive search.
-If the
+variable is set, which means the program should do a case-insensitive search.
-`CASE_INSENSITIVE` environment variable is set to anything, `is_err` will
+If the `IGNORE_CASE` environment variable isn’t set to anything, `is_ok` will
-return false and the program will perform a case-insensitive search.
+return false and the program will perform a case-sensitive search.
 We don’t
 care about the *value* of the environment variable, just whether it’s set or
-unset, so we’re checking `is_err` rather than using `unwrap`, `expect`, or any
+unset, so we’re checking `is_ok` rather than using `unwrap`, `expect`, or any
 of the other methods we’ve seen on `Result`.

-We pass the value in the `case_sensitive` variable to the `Config` instance so
+We pass the value in the `ignore_case` variable to the `Config` instance so the
-the `run` function can read that value and decide whether to call `search` or
+`run` function can read that value and decide whether to call
-`search_case_insensitive`, as we implemented in Listing 12-22.
+`search_case_insensitive` or `search`, as we implemented in Listing 12-22.

 Let’s give it a try!
 First, we’ll run our program without the environment
 variable set and with the query `to`, which should match any line that contains